PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Machine learning tasks on PeakWeather

-\paragraph{Graph structure learning} As demonstrated in Section~\ref{sec:experiments}, better predictions can be issued by leveraging relational information among the time series.
-However, it is not always evident which station/variable would benefit from exchanging information.
-While it is common to extract a graph of binary relations from, e.g., physical proximity or correlations among time series, graph structure learning emerged as a task where relations can be treated as latent variables that are learned data-driven, optimizing a prediction task of interest.
+\paragraph{Graph Structure Learning} Better predictions can be obtained by leveraging relational information among the time series, as demonstrated in the next Section~\ref{sec:experiments}.
+However, it is not always evident which stations/variables would benefit from exchanging information.
+While it is common to extract a graph of binary relations from, e.g., physical proximity, correlations among time series, graph structure learning has emerged as a task where relations can be treated as latent variables that are learned in a data-driven manner, often optimizing a prediction task of interest.
 Given the complex Swiss terrain and the specificity of each station's location, performing graph structure learning in PeakWeather appears sound and insightful.